 And this matters.
 A lot.
-It matters because this treatment paradigm lies outside the comfort zone of most doctors.
-Many of us are highly unlikely to prescribe it, if given the opportunity to do so, precisely because we don’t really understand it.
+It matters because this treatment paradigm lies outside of the comfort zone of most doctors.
+Many of us are highly unlikely to prescribe it, even if given the opportunity to do so, precisely because we don’t really understand it.

 Springing up like mushrooms

 In the 1960’s, another plant was slowly sprouting into the halls of medicine.